 Building Successful Teams: Empowered execution

-Businesses depend on the cooperation of employees inside their organisation to make sense of the complex, highly unpredictable world of today.
+Businesses depend on the cooperation of employees inside their organisation to make sense of today’s complex, highly unpredictable world.
 By forming a team of teams, organisations may turn their workforce into a single, highly adaptable functioning organism with a shared goal.

 The management (and, by extension, structure) has limited modern organisations’ success.
 Despite having much more data, the world has grown less predictable due to increasing interconnection and rapid communication.
 Creating successful teams in the current day requires two factors: